AI

 Let’s take, for example, the following case: a FinTech industry client approaches us.
 Their platform processes a high volume of financial transactions and requires protection against fraud.
 The customer already possesses a certain amount of data (in our case, to facilitate the process, let's assume the data has already been preprocessed).
 Our goal is not to use a generic model offered by a third-party provider but to assess a custom-built model specifically designed for their needs.

 To get a clearer picture of how this works, let’s analyze the general way of implementing such an ML model.
-The process of creating a model for fraud detection using AI in banking has several parts.
+The process of creating a model for fraud detection using AI in accounting and banking has several parts.

 1. Data Gathering: This is the foundational step where transactional and behavioral data from customers is collected.
 The more data available, the better the machine learning system can learn to recognize patterns.
 Of course, the data will need to be prepared (preprocessed) to fit the format the model can use to form the connections (“weights”) that allow it to function.